-The latest BFAR data show total mariculture production in 2011 of 105,352 metric tons (mt) with the biggest production at 72,144 mt coming from Region I. However, reported figures are often not reliable because of the absence of a standard system for reporting yields and landings as well as collection and transmission of fees and earnings due the LGUs.
+The latest BFAR data show total mariculture production in 2017 of 117,790.2 metric tons (mt) with the biggest production at 86,005 mt coming from Region I. However, reported figures are often not reliable because of the absence of a standard system for reporting yields and landings as well as collection and transmission of fees and earnings due the LGUs.

 Despite the economic services derived from marine resources, the sector has one of the most insecure labor conditions.
-The Bureau of Labor and Employment Statistics reports that 1.36 million employed in Fishing and Aquaculture received an Average Daily Basic Pay of P201.11, which is P165.28 less or 45% smaller than the all industry daily basic pay of P366.39, as 2014.3 A fisherman working every day would earn P6,033.30 a month, which is P4,500 lower than the 2014 first-half poverty threshold of P10,534 and P1,316.70 lower than the food threshold of P7,350 a month.
+The 2018 Labor Force Survey has reported that 1.1 million employed in Fishing and Aquaculture received an Average Daily Basic Pay of P267.84, which is P174.94 less or 49% smaller than the all-industry daily basic pay of P442.78, as of 2018.3 If a fisherman would work for 30 days in a month, he would earn P8,035.2, which is P4,541.8 lower than the 2018 first-half poverty threshold of P12,577 and P768.8 lower than the food threshold of P8,804 a month.
 It is a basket case of food producers under the shadow of hunger.
-Municipal fisher-folk are one of the lowest-paid and most insecure workers in the country.
+Municipal fisherfolk are one of the lowest-paid and most insecure workers in the country.

-The issues of food safety and security, low wages and insecure livelihood, declining yields due to many factors such as habitat destruction or imprecise reporting systems, degradation of coastal ecosystems from anthropomorphic activities that affect the mariculture industry shall be addressed in the proposed bill.
+The proposed bill will address the issues of food safety and security; low wages and insecure livelihood; declining yields due to many factors such as habitat destruction or imprecise reporting systems; and degradation of coastal ecosystems from anthropomorphic activities that affect the mariculture industry.
 The Mariculture Zone Advisory Council to be created is tasked with the over-all management and supervision of Mariculture Parks and Zones as well as revenue collection and transmission of the same to local governments.